raspberrypi/linux/Documentation/admin-guide/serial-console.rst

 			9600n8.
 The maximum baudrate is 115200.

 You can specify multiple console= options on the kernel command line.
-Output will appear on all of them.
+The output will appear on all of them.
 The last device will be used when you open ``/dev/console``.
 So, for example::

 	console=ttyS1,9600 console=tty0

-defines that opening ``/dev/console`` will get you the current foreground virtual console, and kernel messages will appear on both the VGA console and the 2nd serial port (ttyS1 or COM2) at 9600 baud.
+defines that opening ``/dev/console`` will get you the current foreground virtual console and kernel messages will appear on both the VGA console and the 2nd serial port (ttyS1 or COM2) at 9600 baud.

 Note that you can only define one console per device type (serial, video).